skyflowapi/skyflow-node/README.md

 #### Detokenize

-For retrieving using tokens, use the `detokenize(records)` method.
-The records parameter takes an object that contains records to be fetched as shown below.
+In order to retrieve data from your vault using tokens that you have previously generated for that data, you can use the `detokenize(records)` method.
+The first parameter must have a records key that takes an array of tokens to be fetched from the vault, as shown below.

 ```javascript
 data = {